robinsal/Hangman/README.md

 ## See the result

-If you'd like to run this code and play the game, feel free to clone this repository, compile the files in the src folder using
+If you'd like to run this code and play the game, feel free to clone this repository, and simply navigate to the `bin` folder and run `java HangmanGUI`

-`javac Hangman.java HangmanGUI.java`

-and then run the program using

-`java HangmanGUI`